As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its

 It features a magnetic LED screen that can be attached to the side of the smoker, the battery lasting up to 40 hours when fully charged via the USB charging cable.

-It is designed to withstand ambient temperatures up to 572 ºF and the food’s internal temperature up to 482ºF.
+This smart meat thermometer is designed to withstand ambient temperatures of up to 572 ºF and the food’s internal temperature of up to 482ºF.
 I found the wired probes to have a good length, measuring around 60ft long.

-- Can be purchased with either four or two stainless steel probes
+- Can be purchased with either four or two probes

 - High and low cooking temperature alarms